All Episodes

 You've got Chuck Schumer, the Senate minority leader, since they are in the minority there.

-You had him promising to quote oppose any Supreme Court nominee that President Trump puts forward before he even knows who it is.
+You have him promising to, quote, oppose any Supreme Court nominee that President Trump puts forward before he even knows who it is, before he knows his academic credentials, judicial temperament.

 There was nobody.